 May 14-Jun 01, 2018

-A Postponement of the Holiday will be discussed with the group at the first day.
+A Postponement of the Holiday will be discussed with the group on the first day.

-This 3-week morning challenge will make you familiar with the terms and works of Shadow Yoga, while assisting you to sink deeper into a yogic lifestyle based on Ayurvedic principles.
+This 3-week morning challenge will familiarise you with the terms and works of Shadow Yoga, while allowing you to dive deeper into a yogic lifestyle based on Ayurvedic principles.

 – Learn one basic ayurvedic principle per week to assist you with the course and its content

 – Bring home a good habit and start implementing it during the day to boost your energy beyond the course